 Eurovignette vs vrachtwagenheffing comparison for trucks in the Netherlands

-Quick answer: The Netherlands introduces a new distance-based truck toll — vrachtwagenheffing — on July 1, 2026.
-It applies to all trucks over 3,500 kg on Dutch motorways and selected regional roads.
-Rates range from €0.025/km to €0.487/km (fleet average €0.191/km) depending on vehicle weight, Euro emission class, and CO₂ efficiency category — with a temporary 22.3% discount on every rate from 1 September to 31 December 2026.
-The Eurovignette for the Netherlands ends on the same date.
-Every truck must have an approved OBU (on-board unit) installed before driving.
-You can already pre-calculate your NL toll costs by route in IMPARGO.
+Quick answer: Since 1 July 2026 the Netherlands charges a distance-based truck toll, the vrachtwagenheffing, on all trucks over 3,500 kg on Dutch motorways and selected provincial and municipal roads.
+Rates range from €0.025/km to €0.487/km (fleet average €0.191/km) depending on vehicle weight, Euro emission class, and CO₂ efficiency category, with a temporary 22.3% discount on every rate from 1 September to 31 December 2026 (the regular indexed tariffs return on 1 January 2027).
+The Eurovignette for the Netherlands ended on 1 July 2026.
+Every truck must have an approved OBU (on-board unit) installed.
+IMPARGO already reflects the discount: set a departure date between 1 September and 31 December 2026 and the toll comparison shows the NL toll at the reduced rate, so your route costs and quotes stay accurate.

 This guide explains exactly how the system works, who must pay, what it costs, how to register an OBU before the deadline, and how to pre-calculate your NL toll costs today with IMPARGO.